Is sage a nootropic? This article explores how sage could potentially improve your brain function.

 - Bad Circulation

-Basically, the essential oils in sage are very rich in Terpenoids, Alpha-Thujone, Beta-Thujone, and Camphor, among other constituents.
+Basically, the essential oils in sage are very rich in Terpenoids, Alpha-Thujone, Beta-Thujone, and Camphor.
+What does that mean?
+Don’t worry, we’ll get to that!

 Sage is also packed with Polyphenols, which are very potent antioxidants that can protect us from free radicals.